ARS-coding/firebase-routing-activity/README.md

 - iterate over the state and for each user render the User component
 - User component should display all the info for the user

+BONUS:

+- Add a delete button inside User.js component: When this button is pressed delete the user's document from the database
+- Add edit button inside User.js, this allows user to edit a certain user's details and then they can confirm the edit which edits the document in the database too

 ### Happy hacking :'D